-According to a recent GitLab survey, 98 percent of developers use open source tools, and 92 percent of developers prefer Git as their version control language.
+According to a 2016 GitLab survey, 98 percent of developers use open source tools, and 92 percent of developers prefer Git as their version control language.
 Despite the availability of other version control languages like Mercurial (Hg) and Subversion (SVN), the proliferation of Git continues, largely due to evangelistic GitHub users and the company’s own branding efforts.
-In fact, GitHub holds spot 54 on the Alexa Top 100 Sites list, just behind Apple.com.
+In fact, GitHub holds spot 38 on Moz’s Top 500 Sites list.

 ALSO READ: 4 JIRA Alternatives for Your Dev Team